Monica1310/Sephora-website-clone/README.md

 ### Functionalities are:

-* create account
+* Create account
 * Login
 * Different product pages
 * Product description pages
-* add items to the cart
+* Add items to the cart
-* remove items from the cart
+* Remove items from the cart
 * Checkout

 ### Technologies Used